-Tiger aloe does well in partial shade conditions, but plants that get too little sunlight may bend their leaves in an effort to find light.
+Tiger aloe does well in partial shade conditions, but plants that receive too little sunlight can bend their leaves in an effort to find light.
 If you see this symptom, look for a slightly sunnier spot for your plant.

 Does tiger aloe have medicinal uses?